mattsnell/people-poc-main/src/docs/details.md

 ENTRYPOINT ["/usr/sbin/httpd", "-e", "DEBUG", "-D", "FOREGROUND"]```
 ```

 ## ECR

-At this point, create the ECR registry and note the name, perhaps something like `web/child1`.
+Create the ECR registry and note the name, perhaps something like `web/child1`.
 That value will be needed in the CodeBuild section coming up.

 ## CodeBuild

-Create a [Build Project](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html); there are a number of questions to answer and they are grouped by action, some of my responses are below.
+Create a [Build Project](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project.html); there are a number of questions to answer and they are grouped, some of my responses are below.

 | Question | Response |
 |----------|----------|